 Program Funders

-Funders contribute towards Farmland Advantage, and depending on the giving level, can choose to target their funds towards a specific ecosystem or initiative within the program.
-There are also opportunities for funders to create new initiatives within the program’s scope that reflect their organizational goals.
+Farmland Advantage is an IAF Program.
+The vision and objective of the program are directed by IAF.
+Funders contribute towards Farmland Advantage and depending on the funding level, can choose to target their funds towards a specific ecosystem or initiative within the program.
+There are also opportunities for funders to suggest new initiatives within the program’s scope that reflect their organizational goals.

-Environment and Climate Change Canada
+Environment and Climate Change Canada: Priority Places

-Support from Environment and Climate Change Canada is focused on habitat enhancement and conservation on farmland for the benefits of species at risk
+IAF gratefully acknowledges the financial support of the financial support of the Government of Canada through Environment and Climate Change Canada (ECCC).
+Support from ECCC is focused on habitat enhancement and conservation on farmland for the benefits of species at risk.

-Support from the BC Wildfire Service is focused on reducing wildfire risk and increasing community resiliency to wildfires across British Columbia.
+IAF gratefully acknowledges the financial support of the Province of British Columbia through the Ministry of Forests.
+The Ministry of Forests supports the Wildfire Risk Reduction Pilot Project under Farmland Advantage, which is focused on reducing wildfire risk and increasing community resiliency to wildfires across British Columbia.

 Foundational Partners